Akhtubinsk (air base): Russo-Ukrainian War

 At least one decoy Su-57 was painted on the airport apron prior to 7 June 2024.

 On 9 June 2024, the Ukrainian HUR claimed to have damaged two Russian Su-57 fighter jets, for the first time, using drones during a strike on the Akhtubinsk air base in Astrakhan Oblast.
 With casualties being reported by the HUR after the attack.
 Further information about the strike was added by the Russian Telegram channel Fighterbomber, which detailed that the attack was carried out by Ukrainian drones and one fighter jet was damaged by shrapnel.
 The same channel also added that the state of the aircraft is currently being examined which would determine whether or not it can be repaired.
-The ISW noted the criticism that despite the value of a single Su-57 being an estimated $35 million, it wasn’t protected by a hanger.
+The ISW noted the criticism that despite the value of a single Su-57 being an estimated $35 million, it was not protected by a hangar.
 Maxar satellite imagery showed a crater next to an Su-57 at Akhtubinsk.
+2025 satellite imagery showed hangars being built.